-Statutory auditors and audit firms shall communicate to [...]
-CEAOB and to the competent authorities that the transparency report has been published on the website of the statutory auditor or audit firm or, as appropriate, that it has been updated.
+Statutory auditors and audit firms shall communicate to CEAOB and to the competent authorities that the transparency report has been published on the website of the statutory auditor or audit firm or, as appropriate, that it has been updated.

-- 2. The annual transparency report shall include at least the following: - (a) a description of the legal structure and ownership of the audit firm; - (b) where the statutory auditor or audit firm belongs to a network, a description of the network and the legal and structural arrangements in the network; - (c) a description of the governance structure of the audit firm; - (d) a description of the internal quality control system of the audit firm and a statement by the administrative or management body on the effectiveness of its functioning;

-- (e) an indication of when the last quality assurance review referred to in Article 40 was carried out; - (f) a list of public-interest entities for which the statutory auditor or audit firm has carried out statutory audits during the preceding financial year and a list of all entities from which the statutory auditor or audit firm receives more than 5% of its annual revenue; - (g) a statement concerning the statutory auditor's or audit firm's independence practices which also confirms that an internal review of independence compliance has been conducted; - (h) a statement on the policy followed by the statutory auditor or audit firm concerning the continuing education of statutory auditors referred to in Article 13 of Directive 2006/43/EC; - (i) information concerning the basis for the partners' remuneration in audit firms; - (j) a description of its policy concerning the rotation of key audit partners and staff in accordance with Article 33(4);
+- 2. The annual transparency report shall include at least the following: - (a) a description of the legal structure and ownership of the audit firm; - (b) where the statutory auditor or audit firm belongs to a network, a description of the network and the legal and structural arrangements in the network; - (c) a description of the governance structure of the audit firm; - (d) a description of the internal quality control system of the audit firm and a statement by the administrative or management body on the effectiveness of its functioning; - (e) an indication of when the last quality assurance review referred to in Article 40 was carried out; - (f) a list of public-interest entities for which the statutory auditor or audit firm has carried out statutory audits during the preceding financial year [...] and a separate list of those entities and groups, the consolidated audit fee income from which, represents more than 5% of the statutory auditor or audit firm's annual audit revenue; - (g) a statement concerning the statutory auditor's or audit firm's independence practices which also confirms that an internal review of independence compliance has been conducted; - (h) a statement on the policy followed by the statutory auditor or audit firm concerning the continuing education of statutory auditors referred to in Article 13 of Directive 2006/43/EC; - (i) information concerning the basis for the partners' remuneration in audit firms; - (j) a description of its policy concerning the rotation of key audit partners and staff in accordance with Article 33(4); - (k) [deleted]